 Discover three of Europe’s enthralling cities gifted with impressive history and remarkable monuments.
-From Tilbury we sail to the picturesque city of Amsterdam, admired for its irresistible charm, picturesque canals and flourishing art scene.
-Continue to Germany’s historic Hanseatic city of Hamburg rich in wealthy maritime heritage and grand buildings including Germany’s oldest Opera House, before arriving in Antwerp; home to the world-famous diamond district and a mesmerising collection of medieval structures including the towering Gothic Cathedral of Our Lady.
+From Tilbury we sail to the picturesque city of Amsterdam, with an irresistible charm, picturesque canals and flourishing art scene.
+Continue to Germany’s historic Hanseatic city of Hamburg rich in maritime heritage and grand buildings including Germany’s oldest Opera House, before arriving in Antwerp; home to the world-famous diamond district and a mesmerising collection of medieval structures including the towering Gothic Cathedral of Our Lady.

 At London Tilbury Port, embark Columbus (3T) in preparation for an afternoon sailing.